Approximate Message Passing for orthogonally invariant ensembles: Multivariate non-linearities and spectral initialization: Spectral initialization for the symmetric spiked model

-Thus, for ``super-critical'' signal eigenvalues $\theta_k$ exceeding the positive and negative phase transition thresholds $1/G(\lambda_+)$ and $1/G(\lambda_-)$, the corresponding sample eigenvalue $\lambda_k(\bX)$ converges to a deterministic value $\lambda_{\pca,k}$ outside the interval $[\lambda_-,\lambda_+]$, the sample eigenvector $\bff_\pca^k$ achieves asymptotically non-vanishing alignment with its corresponding signal vector $\bu_*^k$, and it has asymptotically 0 alignment with the other signal vectors $\bu_*^j$.
-For ``sub-critical'' signal eigenvalues $\theta_k$ below these phase transition thresholds, $\lambda_k(\bX)$ converges to the spectral edges $\lambda_\pm$ of the noise spectral distribution, and $\bff_\pca^k$ is asymptotically uninformative.
+Thus, for a ``super-critical'' signal eigenvalue $\theta_k$ exceeding the positive and negative phase transition thresholds $1/G(\lambda_+)$ and $1/G(\lambda_-)$, the corresponding sample eigenvalue $\lambda_k(\bX)$ converges to a deterministic value $\lambda_{\pca,k}$ outside the interval $[\lambda_-,\lambda_+]$, the sample eigenvector $\bff_\pca^k$ achieves asymptotically non-vanishing alignment with its corresponding signal vector $\bu_*^k$, and it has asymptotically 0 alignment with the other signal vectors $\bu_*^j$.
+For a ``sub-critical'' signal eigenvalue $\theta_k$ below these phase transition thresholds, $\lambda_k(\bX)$ converges to the spectral edges $\lambda_\pm$ of the noise spectral distribution.
 Note that $G(\lambda_+)$ and $G(\lambda_-)$ may be infinite, in which case the phase transition thresholds are 0, and all signal eigenvalues are super-critical.
 Whether this occurs depends on the rates of decay of the distribution of $\Lambda$ at its spectral edges $\lambda_\pm$, and this is discussed further in \cite[Proposition 2.4]{benaych2011eigenvalues}.

 \paragraph{$R$-transform.} The above first-order limits may be re-expressed via the $R$-transform and free cumulants of $\Lambda$, which linearize free addition of independent random matrices.
 Define

 on the same domain as $G^{-1}$.
 Differentiating on both sides yields